-When I decided to become a work-from-home dad so I could spend more time with my children, I started thinking about how, apart from just playing with them, I we could have more constructive time together.
+When I decided to become a work-from-home dad so I could spend more time with my children, I started thinking about how, apart from just playing with them, we could have more constructive time together.
 Well, I found a recipe for success.

 My 3-year-old son, Noah, has always played with our cooking pots and his toy kitchen.
 Most of the games he created revolved around him being a cook.
 In the evenings, when I make dinner, Noah would climb up on a chair and stand beside me, watching me peel an onion or prepare a sauté, observing everything I do.
 I thought that this could be “our thing.”
 Cooking with dad could mean having fun and talking but, at the same time, I could provide him with a new stimuli.

 Teaching cooking to my child seemed like a natural progression along the Montessori education path he began in kindergarten.
 At school, he is taught independence, taking responsibility for his work-space and learning directly from personal experience even when it involves making mistakes.
-For example, in his school, they use actual glass plates and cups and metal utensils, after meals they clean the space where they have eaten, and so on.
+For example, in his school, they use actual glass plates and cups and metal utensils; after meals, they clean the space where they have eaten, and so on.

 I started involving Noah in the culinary process.
 We started going shopping together.
 Here he learned the names of the various vegetables and brands we use.
 I explained the differences between products and what was needed to cook a particular dish.
 I gave him small tasks in the kitchen such as cleaning the garlic (a lot harder than it seems), peeling onions (teaching the tricks that prevent tears, too), and cutting parsley (using a sharp plastic knife).
 His pride and satisfaction grew with every task.
-We gradually increased the complexity to things like cleaning fish.
+We gradually increased the complexity of things like cleaning fish.

 Teaching cooking to my child … and others — online